-What is a diagnostic laparoscopy?
+What is a laparoscopy and dye test?

-A diagnostic laparoscopy is an operation using keyhole surgery to look at your abdominal and pelvic organs.
+A laparoscopy and dye test is an operation using keyhole surgery to look at your abdominal and pelvic organs, particularly your fallopian tubes.
+It is used to help find out why you are having difficulty becoming pregnant.
 For some women minor treatments can be performed at the same time.